 Our internists are available to speak with your veterinarian about your pets’ rechecks and testing performed by them.
 Because we cannot examine your pet at those visits, we will rely on a telephone conversation with your veterinarian to be sure that we are giving the correct advice.

-If your pet’s medical condition is serious enough that it warrants admission to the hospital, they will be cared for in our 24-hour intensive care unit.
+If your pet’s medical condition is serious enough that it warrants admission to the hospital, they will be cared for in our 24-hour ICU.
+While your pet is in the hospital, they will be cared for 24/7 by a combination of veterinarians and veterinary technicians — you pet will never be left alone.

-While admitted to the ICU, visiting hours are 10:00 am to 5:00 pm, Monday through Friday.
-We do not have overnight visitation hours, and overnight updates are not provided routinely (unless there is a change in your pet’s medical status).
-Visiting times over the weekend can be arranged on an individual basis.
 Some pets become very anxious during and especially after a family visit; in these situations, visiting may not be in the best interest for your pet’s recovery.
-If you have concerns about any anxiety tendencies your pet may have, please discuss this with one of our staff.
+If you have concerns about any anxiety tendencies your pet may have, please discuss this with our staff.

 We have a variety of foods to feed your pet while they are in the hospital.
 Although you are not required to provide your pet’s food while they are in the hospital, you may do so.
 We may also ask you to bring something special (e.g. a favorite food, treat or even deli turkey/chicken) for your pet that may tempt them to eat if they are refusing to do so.